Esri/geodev-hackerlabs/develop/python_api/README.md

 The ArcGIS API for Python integrates with the Jupyter Notebook.
 See documentation at https://jupyter.org for more about the Jupyter suite of software and tools.

-# Start the Jupyter Notebook inside the directory where you want to create notebooks (or where notebooks already exist).
+# Start the Jupyter Notebook
+Navigate to the directory where you want to create notebooks (or where notebooks already exist).

 ```
 jupyter notebook